JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-connect-to-apis.md

 implementations in the platform source sets.
 While generating the code for a specific platform, the Kotlin compiler merges the expected and actual declarations.
-The result is one `platform()` function with the implementation that is actually going to be run on the target device.
+The result is a `platform()` function with the implementation for the target platform.

 The expected and actual declarations must be defined in the same package to be merged into _one declaration_ in the resulting platform code.